SystemsApproach/tcpcc/tcp_ip.rst

    Congestion at a bottleneck router.

-Note that avoiding congestion is generally not a problem that can be fully addressed by routing.
+Note that avoiding congestion is not a problem that can be fully addressed by routing.
 While it is true that a congested link could be assigned a large "cost" by a routing protocol, in an effort to make traffic avoid that link, this can't solve the overall problem of too much traffic being offered to a bottleneck link.
 To see this, we need look no further than the simple network depicted in :numref:`Figure %s
 <fig-congestion>`, where all traffic has to flow through the same
 router to reach the destination.
 Although this is an extreme example, it is common to have at least one link that it is not possible to route around.
 This link, and the router that feeds packets into it, can become congested, and there is nothing the routing mechanism can do about it.
-This congested router is said to be the *bottleneck* router, and it feeds the bottleneck link.

 2.1.1 Flows and Soft State
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Because the Internet assumes a connectionless model, any
 connection-oriented service is implemented by an end-to-end transport
 protocol running on the end hosts (such as TCP).
-There is no connection setup phase
+There is no
-implemented within the network (in contrast to some other packet
+connection setup phase implemented within the network (in contrast to
-networks that use virtual circuits), and as a consequence, there is no
+virtual circuit based networks), and as a consequence, there is no
 mechanism for individual routers to pre-allocate buffer space or link
 bandwidth to active connections.

 The lack of an explicit connection setup phase does not imply that
 routers must be completely unaware of end-to-end connections.
 IP
 packets are switched independently, but it is often the case that a
-given pair hosts exchange many packets consecutively, e.g. as a large
+given pair of hosts exchange many packets consecutively, e.g. as a large
 video file is downloaded by a client from a server.
 Furthermore, a given
 stream of packets between a pair of hosts often flows through a
 consistent set of routers.
 This idea of a *flow*—a sequence of packets